mellerikat/EdgeSDK/README.md

 ### One-Time Inference

 Simply perform inference with 'edge inference'.
-Follow these steps:
+"edge inference" performs the following steps.

-Download the model deployed by Edge Conductor.
+1. Download the model deployed by Edge Conductor.
-Modify the model in train_artifact and apply the parameters set in experimental_plan.
+2. Modify the model in train_artifact and apply the parameters set in experimental_plan.
-Run ALO.
+3. Run ALO.
-Send inference_artifacts to Edge Conductor.
+4. Send inference_artifacts to Edge Conductor.
 **__Note__**: 'edge inference' will not be marked as connected in Edge Conductor.

 ```bash
 edge inference --input {input_file_path}
 ```